Usman077/NCBA-E-portal/readme.md

 # NCBA&E Portal
-It is basic collage portal
+It is basic student registration using php CREATE,READ,UPDATE,DELETE